salama/object-machine/register/passes.md

 ## CallImplementation

-Defines the function call, ie
+Defines the method call, ie

 - move the new_message to message
-- unroll self and frame (move to their registers)
+- unroll self from the message (move to right registers)
+- nil the frame
 - issue a register FunctionCall

 ## ReturnImplementation

-Return from a function call by
+Return from a method call by

 - move message back to new_message
-- restore the message
+- restore the calling message
 - restore self and frame from the message
 - issue a FunctionReturn

 ## SetImplementation

-Set moves data from one object to another in one instruction, but at the register leevl it is three steps:
+Set moves data from one object to another in one oo instruction, but at the register level it is three steps:

 - move data to temporary register with GetSlot
 - move data to destination with SetSlot